OpenBCI/Documentation/docs/08FAQ/Privacy_Policy.md

 ### 1. WHO ARE WE?

-“OpenBCI” refers to OpenBCI, Inc a company incorporated in the USA with its registered office at 630 FLUSHING AVENUE, #867 BROOKLYN, NEW YORK, 11206.
+“OpenBCI” refers to OpenBCI, Inc a company incorporated in the USA with its registered office at 19 Morris Ave, BROOKLYN, NEW YORK, 11205.
 You can contact us via email at contact@openbci.com for any questions relating to our Privacy Policy.

 ### 2. WHAT DOES THIS PRIVACY POLICY GOVERN?